Chris Barnes (musician): Cannibal Corpse

-1995–present: Six Feet Under
+Six Feet Under

+Barnes' departure from Cannibal Corpse allowed him to devote his full attention to the band Six Feet Under, which had been his side project since 1993.
+The group initially featured members from Obituary.
+The group's first album Haunted was released in 1995.
+The group's second album Warpath was released in 1997.
+The group's third album Maximum Violence was released in 1999.
+The group's fourth album Graveyard Classics was released in 2000.
+They released True Carnage in 2001.
+They released Double Dead in 2002.
+Bringer of Blood was released in 2003.
 In 2005, Six Feet Under released 13, their sixth full-length album, produced by Barnes.
 In the same year, Six Feet Under released A Decade in the Grave, a box set highlighting the previous ten years of Six Feet Under.

-With the success of two death metal bands already under his belt (Cannibal Corpse and Six Feet Under), Barnes joined the Finnish death metal band Torture Killer in fall 2005.
-At the time, Barnes said he was fully committed to the band, and appeared on the band's second album Swarm!, which was released on February 24, 2006.
+Barnes joined the Finnish death metal band Torture Killer in fall 2005.
+Barnes appeared on the band's second album Swarm!, which was released on February 24, 2006.
 However, he left the band in January 2008.

-Six Feet Under released the album Commandment on April 17, 2007, to highly positive views.
-Barnes has said that Commandment is his favorite album, claiming to have received over 5,000 messages in support.
-Many fans cite it as their favorite Six Feet Under release since Bringer of Blood in 2003.
+Six Feet Under released the album Commandment on April 17, 2007.

 On November 11, 2008, Six Feet Under released another album, Death Rituals.
-It saw the band returning to Morrisound Studios in Tampa, Florida, with Chris Carroll producing and mixing by Toby Wright (Slayer, Korn, In Flames, Fear Factory, etc.) and the return of old friend Bill Metoyer, who recorded the band's CD Warpath, who helped out with recording of the drums.
-The album has thirteen songs including a cover version of Mötley Crüe's "Bastard" and the ambient song "Crossroads to Armageddon".
+It saw the band returning to Morrisound Studios in Tampa, Florida, with Chris Carroll producing and mixing by Toby Wright (Slayer, Korn, In Flames, Fear Factory, etc.) and the return of old friend Bill Metoyer, who recorded the band's album Warpath, who helped out with recording of the drums.

-On January 16, 2009, a message appeared on Six Feet Under's website saying, Just wanted to let all of our fans know that we are currently in the studio working on Graveyard Classics 3.
+On January 16, 2009, a message appeared on Six Feet Under's website saying "Just wanted to let all of our fans know that we are currently in the studio working on Graveyard Classics 3.
 We are about 60% finished with tracking.
-Everything is going great and we are having a lot of fun laying these new songs down. more info and track listing to come!!
+Everything is going great and we are having a lot of fun laying these new songs down. more info and track listing to come!!"

 In November 2011, Rob Arnold and Matt DeVries posted statements saying they had left Chimaira to play in Six Feet Under full-time.
 However, in 2012, DeVries moved on to Fear Factory, replacing longtime bass guitarist Byron Stroud.
 The vacant position was subsequently filled by the ex-Brain Drill 7-string bass guitarist, Jeff Hughell.

 The band's ninth studio album, Undead, was released on May 22, 2012.
-It was announced on the same day that Rob Arnold would be replaced by Ola Englund.
-The band said that Arnold would remain a central writing partner and collaborator on future Six Feet Under releases.
+Rob Arnold was later replaced by Ola Englund.
+The band stated that Arnold would remain a central writing partner and collaborator on future Six Feet Under releases.

 Six Feet Under's tenth album Unborn was released on March 19, 2013, and their eleventh record Crypt of the Devil was released May 5, 2015.
+Nightmares of the Decomposed followed in 2020.
+Killing for Revenge followed in 2024.